awsdocs/amazon-kendra-developer-guide/doc_source/API_AssociatePersonasToEntities.md

 Required: Yes

  ** [Personas](#API_AssociatePersonasToEntities_RequestSyntax) **   <a name="Kendra-AssociatePersonasToEntities-request-Personas"></a>
-The personas that define the specific permissions of users or groups in your AWS SSO identity source\.
+The personas that define the specific permissions of users or groups in your IAM Identity Center identity source\.
 The available personas or access roles are `Owner` and `Viewer`\.
 For more information on these personas, see [Providing access to your search page](https://docs.aws.amazon.com/kendra/latest/dg/deploying-search-experience-no-code.html#access-search-experience)\.
 Type: Array of [EntityPersonaConfiguration](API_EntityPersonaConfiguration.md) objects
 Array Members: Minimum number of 1 item\.
 Maximum number of 25 items\.
 Required: Yes